 This feature will detect an obstruction in the opening of the sunroof during Express Close operation.
-If an obstruction in the path of the sunroof is detected, the sunroof will automatically retract.
+If an obstruction is detected, the sunroof will automatically retract.
 Remove the obstruction if this occurs.
 Next, press the switch forward and release to Express Close.

-NOTE: Pinch protection is disabled while the switch is pressed.
+NOTE: If three consecutive sunroof close attempts result in Pinch Protect reversals, the fourth close attempt will be a Manual Close movement with Pinch Protect disabled.